Docs/Single-Arm SSR

 prior_betafloat0.5Beta prior β (Bayesian mode)

 gamma_finalfloat?1−αFinal-analysis success threshold.
 The eventual posterior must clear this for the trial to be a positive result.
 Predictive probability is computed under this threshold.
-Default is 1−α (e.g., 0.975 for α=0.025), which keeps simulated power near the design target.
+Default is 1−α (e.g., 0.975 for α=0.025).
+Treat this as a conventional initial value, not a calibrated threshold; attained Type I error and power must both be evaluated.

 delta_futilityfloat0.05Predictive probability threshold for futility

 pp_promising_upperfloat0.50Predictive-probability upper bound for the SSR promising zone (Bayesian mode).
 Trials with delta_futility < PP < this extend N up to N_max; PP ≥ this continues at the originally planned N. Must be greater than delta_futility.
-Raise to 0.70–0.80 to keep more trials in the SSR zone and push N_p90 toward the N_max budget.
+Raise to 0.70–0.80 to make the extension fire more often.
+Note it cannot push N above the Bayesian rule's fixed 1.5N0\lceil 1.5 \cdot N_0 \rceil target, so a cap above 1.5× is unreachable on this axis; it changes how frequently the extension occurs, not its size.
+Earlier revisions of this table described it as pushing N_p90 toward the N_max budget, which it cannot do.

 cp_futilityfloat0.10CP lower bound for futility (CP mode)